The New Engine of Intentionality in the World Of Startups and Innovation

 There are several different models for venture studios, but most of the differences center around how much of the company is owned by the studio as compared to the founders.
 How much equity do venture studios take?
 It depends on the type of model chosen.

 - 2nd Co-founder studios are designed for startups that are further along in the process.
 Often, they have a minimum viable product and some degree of customer interest but are struggling with a go-to-market strategy and the funding required to launch the product and scale a team.
 This is frequently seen with engineering-oriented founders who are experienced with a technology and have created the basic product but lack the business skill and experience to create a company around it.
 More of the equity is held by the founder in this model – typically 65% with 35% to the studio, and the role of the studio is to supplement the founder’s team with additional resources working in concert to move the company forward.

 - 3rd Co-founder studios are designed for startups that have a solid team but have certain “holes” they need filled.
-A very typical need is for someone to manage the product or technology, or perhaps to setup and manage a sales team or a marketing team.
-In this model the studio operates like mercenaries brought in for specific purposes to complete the leadership picture.
-Here the smallest amount of equity goes to the studio – somewhere between 10% and 25% depending on how many needs must be met.
+A very typical need is for someone to manage the product or technology, or perhaps to set up and manage a sales team or a marketing team.
+In this model, the studio operates like mercenaries brought in for specific purposes to complete the leadership picture.
+Here, the smallest amount of equity goes to the studio – somewhere between 10% and 25% depending on how many needs must be met.